mariuskimmina/Blog/content/blog/2022-06-05-Automated_Certificate_Management_in_CoreDNS.md

 To learn more about how to setup an authoritative DNS server click here(TODO: find a good link).\
 Also, if you need a general refresher on how DNS works, take a look at [this comic][comic]

-## Use Case

-There are 2 cases in which this plugin can be useful

-* authoritative DNS for a domain
-* Forwarding

-### authoritative DNS

-Since CoreDNS has to be the authoritative DNS Server for a domain to make this plugin work, the most obvious use case is to serve
-DNS over TLS or DNS over HTTPS for this particular domain.

-### Forwarding

-For this to work, the CoreNDS server still needs to be setup to be the authoriative DNS server for that domain.
-Instead of only answering queries about this particular domain we instead forward all DoT querys to an upstream DNS Resolver such Google's 8.8.8.8 or
-Cloudflare's 1.1.1.1 Servers.

 ## Setup